-This will configure the Cloud TPU to match the exact TensorFlow version running on your local VM, this includes official releases as well as dated nightlies.
+This configures the Cloud TPU to match the TensorFlow version running on your local VM, this includes official releases as well as dated nightly builds.

 The library communicates directly with the Cloud TPU so this code needs to be run in a VM in the same network.
-It's recommended to run this within the code for the rest of your model.
+It is recommended to run this within the code for the rest of your model.

 Additional software options

 tf.__version__ string which is the simplest way

 to configure the correct version.
 Other software options include: